sduduzog/sduduzog.github.io/README.md

-# So I've moved from gh pages
+# So I've moved from gh pages to a custom domain...
 Find it hosted here: [https://sduduzog.com](https://sduduzog.com)